Exploring Music: Production and distribution

-Since McGlaughlin lives in New York City, and the WFMT production studio is in Chicago, production of Exploring Music occurs in two locations.
-After choosing a topic, McGlaughlin does extensive research at the Lincoln Center Library for the Performing Arts, and via his own resources such as the 30-volume Grove Dictionary of Music and Musicians.
-The Chicago producers collect 30 to 50 hours of relevant music selection samples, with their liner notes, from WFMT's extensive library in Chicago, and send them to McGlaughlin — by making low-resolution MP3 files of them, burning them onto DVDs, and FedExing them.
-In New York, the team at radio station WQXR also combs their music library for more possibilities, and places the audio into iTunes for McGlaughlin to review.
+Since McGlaughlin lived in New York City, and the WFMT production studio is in Chicago, production of Exploring Music occurred in two locations.
+After choosing a topic, McGlaughlin did extensive research at the Lincoln Center Library for the Performing Arts, and via his own resources such as the 30-volume Grove Dictionary of Music and Musicians.
+The Chicago producers collected 30 to 50 hours of relevant music selection samples, with their liner notes, from WFMT's extensive library in Chicago, and sent them to McGlaughlin — by making low-resolution MP3 files of them, burning them onto DVDs, and FedExing them.
+In New York, the team at radio station WQXR also combed their music library for more possibilities, and placed the audio into iTunes for McGlaughlin to review.

 Mozart series: Mozart in Vienna, Mozart at his Zenith, Mozart's Piano Concertos, and Mozart's Birthday Bash.

-After sorting through and choosing which music selections to present, and finalizing his research and ideas, McGlaughlin then records the voice-track portion of the week's five one-hour shows, in the studios of WQXR in New York.
-The recording session is monitored in real time in Chicago via either ISDN or telephone.
-This allows McGlaughlin, his New York recording engineer, and the Chicago producers to interact freely, as if they were all in the same recording studio.
-McGlaughlin often voices the same narration section multiple ways, attempting to find the most concise and entertaining way to present the information, which also gives the producers editing options when they finalize each show.
+After sorting through and choosing which music selections to present, and finalizing his research and ideas, McGlaughlin then recorded the voice-track portion of the week's five one-hour shows, in the studios of WQXR in New York.
+The recording session was monitored in real time in Chicago via either ISDN or telephone.
+This allowed McGlaughlin, his New York recording engineer, and the Chicago producers to interact freely, as if they were all in the same recording studio.
+McGlaughlin often voiced the same narration section multiple ways, attempting to find the most concise and entertaining way to present the information, which also gave the producers editing options when they finalized each show.

-The voice-track audio files for the week's five shows are then sent to Chicago, where they are edited for time, and the high-resolution music selections are added in.
-This post-production process involves making artistic choices regarding which of Bill's narration samples to use, and how to present and place Bill's piano examples, snippet examples from CDs, and the musical pieces themselves.
-Choices are also made with timing in mind; extra movements or an extra unannounced musical snippet at the end of the show are added if a show runs short.
+The voice-track audio files for the week's five shows were then sent to Chicago, where they were edited for time, and the high-resolution music selections are added in.
+This post-production process involved making artistic choices regarding which of McGlaughlin's narration samples to use, and how to present and place McGlaughlin's piano examples, snippet examples from CDs, and the musical pieces themselves.
+Choices were also made with timing in mind; extra movements or an extra unannounced musical snippet at the end of the show are added if a show runs short.

-Once each program is completed, a CD is made and given to the WFMT uplink department.
+Once each program was completed, a CD was made and given to the WFMT uplink department.
 The show is then distributed to radio stations around the country three ways: Physical duplicates are made of the master CD and shipped and the show is uploaded to the Public Radio Exchange (PRX) server for automatic internet distribution.
 Listeners nationwide and even worldwide are then able to hear Exploring Music, either broadcast on their local radio station, or via the internet through any one of over 30 online radio stations.